kkrull/bambam/doc/task-automation.md

 ## `npm ci`

-Install Node.js packages, using the same verisons listed in the lock file.
+Install Node.js packages, using the same versions listed in the lock file.

 ## `npm run format`